 It hits us every year and every year I vow that I’m gonna take some real steps to boost my kids’ immunity.

-So let’s get out ahead of it together this year, shall we?
+So let’s get on it together this year, shall we?
 My favorite nutritionists from my favorite detox program, Prescribe 20, are here today to share their tried and true tricks.

 Here’s Katie with the goods…